HPV & Oropharyngeal Cancer - What do We Know?

 To achieve the maximum possible reduction in HPV-related oropharyngeal cancer, it will likely be important to vaccinate both girls and boys against HPV.
 The vaccine has not yet been approved for use in boys, but studies in boys are underway.
 The researchers conclude: “We encourage the rapid study of the efficacy and safety of these vaccines in males and, if successful, the recommendation of vaccination in young adult and adolescent males.”

-The two HPV vaccines that are currently approved in the United States are Gardasil® (Quadrivalent Human Papillomavirus [types 6, 11, 16, 18] Recombinant Vaccine) and Cervarix® (Bivalent Human Papillomavirus [types 16 and 18] Recombinant Vaccine).
+The two HPV vaccines that are currently approved in the United States are Gardasil® and Cervarix®.

-Gardasil was first approved by the U.S. Food and Drug Administration (FDA) in 2006 and protects against four types of HPV: 6, 11, 16, and 18.
+The U.S. Food and Drug Administration approved GARDASIL9 for the prevention of oropharyngeal and other head and neck cancers caused by HPV Types 16, 18, 31, 33, 45, 52, and 58 in June of 2020.
+Gardasil was first approved by the U.S. Food and Drug Administration in 2006 and protects against four types of HPV: 6, 11, 16, and 18.
 Types 16 and 18 are linked with cervical cancer as well as certain other types of cancer, and types 6 and 11 cause most cases of genital warts.
-Gardasil is approved for use in boys and girls between the ages of nine and 26 years.
-In boys Gardasil is approved for prevention of genital warts.
-In girls it is approved for prevention of genital warts as well as cancer or precancer of the cervix, vulva, and vagina.

 Cervarix was first approved by the FDA in 2009 and protects against two types of HPV: 16 and 18.
 Cervarix is approved for use in girls between the ages of 10 and 25 years for the prevention of cancer or precancer of the cervix.